Parque – Plaza Maria Trinidad Sánchez And The History Of María

-Maria Sanchéz was very involved in the conspiracy of 1845 against General Santana who later became president.
+Maria Sanchéz was very involved in the conspiracy of 1845 against General Pedro Santana who later became president.
 Maria and the others involved were caught and imprisoned.
 She was put on trial for conspiracy.
-When she was questioned about the location of her nephew, Francisco Sanchez, she refused to tell where he and the other members of the Trinitarios were hiding.
+When questioned about the location of her nephew, Francisco Sanchez, she refused to tell where he and the other members of the Trinitarios were hiding.

 This heroic deed, among others, led to her execution.
 She was lead out of her prison in Fortaleza Ozama to the Cemetery where she was to be shot.
 As she passed by the Puerta del Conde (Parque Independencia) she exclaimed: “Dios mío, cúmplase en mí tu voluntad y sálvese la República”/ “My God, your will it be done to me and save yourself the Republic.”

 Maria was one of the first victims of political crimes in the history of the Republic.
 She was executed, along with her nephew Andrés Sánchez, because of her actions against the annexation of the country to Spain.

 Maria Trinidad Sanchez was shot on February 27, 1845 on the first anniversary of the founding of the Republic.
 She was executed because of her dedication and love for the country and for her desire for the sovereignty of the Dominican Republic.